 The March letter, signed by the retailer’s Vice President of Public Policy, Brian Huseman, further stated that “we reserve the right not to sell certain content.”

-Multiple experts in the medical field, including a former psychiatrist-in-chief at the John Hopkins Hospital, have applauded the book as well-researched.
+Multiple experts in the medical field, including a former psychiatrist-in-chief at the Johns Hopkins Hospital, have applauded the book as well-researched.

 Still, online retailers continue to cancel the book.